Open Tuesday – Saturday, 10a – 5p

 POINT TIMELINE

 Click on the image above for a full view.
-Visual courtesy of the archaeology collection of the Jackson Hole Historical Society and Museum.
+Visual courtesy of the archaeology collection of History Jackson Hole.

 As technologies advanced in food processing and hunting, these seasonal populations expanded, as evidenced by the increased number of archaeological sites dating from later periods.
 Obsidian, a form of volcanic glass, became a popular material for all manner of tools.
 Because of its incredibly sharp nature and easy flaking properties, obsidian was an important resource, readily available locally, for producing spear points.